Notmeher/Contract_generator_AI/README.md

 - **Streamlit**: Used for the web interface.
 - **Groq API (via LangChain)**: Powers the AI that generates contract sections.
-- **OpenAI**: The AI model used for generating the contract responses.
 - **Python**: Backend programming language used to tie everything together.

 ## Requirements